 The offset property list was refined through a ranking process that considered the ability of the property to provide for multiple MNES offset requirements, strong connectivity in the landscape, a combination of remnant and regrowth vegetation, land use and property ownership.
 Twenty-two (22) of the 60 properties were identified for further investigation and landholder engagement.
-Over the last few years Arrow has been in commercial in confidence discussions with offset brokers, has narrowed the suitable properties from 22 to eight, and is confident that sufficient property(ies) are available to secure the bulk if not all of the required Stage 1 offsets (finding a suitable offset property for the geographically restricted Kogan Waxflower is our one remaining challenge).
-Although having said that, Arrow has recently identified a property that may be suitable for offsetting the Kogan Waxflower and has entered into discussions with the landholder.
+Over the last few years Arrow has been in commercial in confidence discussions with offset brokers, has narrowed the suitable properties from 22 to eight, and is confident that sufficient property(ies) are available to secure all the required Stage 1 offsets.